dineshsmoorthy4/weatherApp/README.md

 # or
 yarn install

-Open the src/services/weatherService.ts file and replace YOUR_API_KEY with your actual OpenWeatherMap API key.
 For iOS, install pods:
 bashcd ios && pod install && cd ..

 Run the application:
 For iOS:

 bash npx react-native run-ios
 For Android:

 bash npx react-native run-android

 Project Structure